-This Easter-themed bento box for kids is full of bright colours, balanced nutrition, and a lot of fun.
-From a bunny-shaped sandwich to a little chick egg, every bite is designed with your little ones in mind—and created for busy parents who need a quick, stress-free lunch solution.
+This Easter Bunny Bento Box for Kids is full of bright colours, balanced nutrition, and is sure to be a hit!
+From a bunny-shaped sandwich to a little chick egg, every bite is designed with a little toddler fun in mind, and it does not take much extra prep work for parents!

-You might be wondering—do I really need to turn my toddler’s lunch into bunnies and chicks for them to eat it?
-While it’s totally okay if that’s not your thing, adding a little fun or playfulness to food can actually go a long way.
-Research shows that young children are more likely to try and enjoy foods when they’re presented in an engaging or visually appealing way.
-Think of it as a playful invitation—not pressure—to explore what’s in their lunch box!
+You might be wondering, do I really need to turn my toddler’s lunch into bunnies and chicks?
+While it’s totally okay if that’s not your thing, adding a little fun or playfulness to food can actually go a long way!
+There is some research to support that young children are more likely to try and enjoy foods when they’re presented in an engaging or visually appealing way.
+Think of it as a playful and fun, not pressure, to explore what's in their lunch box!

-🐣 Chick Hard-Boiled Egg – A little extra protein dressed up as a baby chick
+- Chick Hard-Boiled Egg – A cute little baby chick with two chocolate chip eyes

-🌸 Red Pepper Flowers – Sweet, crunchy, and naturally full of vitamin C
+- Red Pepper Flowers – Sweet, crunchy, and provide vitamin C

 Ingredients for the Bunny Sandwich